Xomega-Net/Xomega.Docs/docs/tutorial/3-details/7-related-fields.md

 :::tip
 You can also use our new `FullName` property in other places where we had to manually construct it in the LINQ queries.
 This will allow you to define this format in just one place.

-However, you may want to watch performance of any such LINQ queries, since Entity Framework will no longer be able to translate this property directly to SQL, which means that it will have to always read the entire `Person` entity and evaluate the `FullName` on the service side after the query has been executed.
+However, you may want to watch the performance of any such LINQ queries, since Entity Framework will no longer be able to translate this property directly to SQL, which means that it will have to always read the entire `Person` entity and evaluate the `FullName` on the service side after the query has been executed.
 :::

 To populate the `customer` structure in the read results, we'll call this method in the custom code of the generated `ReadAsync` method of the `SalesOrderService`, as follows.